Azure/azure-support-scripts/RunCommand/Windows/TSSOfflineRescueWrapper/readme.md

 ## Notes

 - This wrapper collects **static files only** from the offline disk.
 It does not run TSS.ps1 or any live diagnostics.
+- **Comprehensive collection** — collects all diagnostic files TSS.ps1 DND_SetupReport/SDP Setup would gather (event logs, servicing logs, driver store, WER, etc.)
+- **Collection size** — expect several hundred MB to several GB depending on system state (more if DriverStore/WER contain many files).
+Use `-WhatIf` to preview before collecting.
 - **Registry hives are always collected** (SYSTEM, SOFTWARE, COMPONENTS) — these are essential for proper troubleshooting.
 - MEMORY.DMP is opt-in (`-IncludeMemoryDump`) because it can be several GB and may contain in-memory secrets.
 - Credential-bearing registry hives (SAM/SECURITY/DEFAULT) require explicit consent (`-IncludeCredentialHives`) to prevent accidental exposure of password hashes and LSA secrets.
 - Use `-WhatIf` to preview what would be collected without actually copying files.
-- The manifest (`manifest.json`) provides chain-of-custody documentation for all collected artifacts.
+- The manifest (`manifest.json`) provides chain-of-custody documentation for all collected artifacts with SHA-256 hashes.

 ## Known Issues